 CSCS is a unit of the Swiss Federal Institute of Technology in Zurich (ETH Zurich).
-Since October 1, 2008, CSCS has been part of the division headed by the Vice President for Personnel, Resources and Infrastructures of ETH Zurich.
+On the first of January 2020, CSCS is reporting to the Vice President for Research, Prof. Detlef Günther.

 The mission of the Advisory Board is to provide advice, guidance, support and advocacy to CSCS in continuing development of its activities and programs.
 The Board advises the responsible Vice President of ETH Zurich and the CSCS director in advancing the centre and its academic and operational programs.

 The Advisory Board members serve as an advocacy group both individually and collectively and assist in promoting a positive image and good relations for CSCS with the HPC community within Switzerland, Europe and abroad, and in relating its scientific activities and services to society at large.

 The members of the Advisory Board are: